 The partnership is a four-year agreement between MedAccess, the Bill & Melinda Gates Foundation (BMGF) and global chemical producer BASF.
 It is accelerating access to a new and innovative mosquito-control technology at lower prices to communities with the greatest needs.

-The agreement enables BASF to better plan long-term resources and reduce the cost of the new bed nets by an average of 40%.
+The agreement enables BASF to better plan long-term resources and reduce the cost of the new mosquito nets by an average of 40%.
 This makes the nets more accessible and affordable for countries where insecticide resistance is growing, and conventional nets are becoming less effective.

 Our guarantee builds on the commitment of organisations such as the Innovative Vector Control Consortium (IVCC) who partnered with BASF to support the development of the nets.
-It also supports the objectives of the New Nets Project co-financed by The Global Fund and Unitaid.
+It also supports the objectives of the New Nets Project co-financed by the Global Fund and Unitaid.